CAB Payments Holdings to pursue London listing

 The offer is expected to comprise a secondary sell-down of existing ordinary shares by Merlin Midco Limited, a wholly owned subsidiary of Helios Investors III L.P, Helios Investors III A L.P and certain other investors, CAB said.

+"After the drought of IPOs in the capital, the taps are now being slowly turned on and the flotation tank is starting to fill, but don't expect the trickle to turn into a flood just yet," she said.

+Reuters reported in March that Helios had engaged Barclays Plc BARC.L and JPMorgan & Co JPM.N to explore strategic options for CAB, including a private sale and flotation.
+At the time, sources said the firm could achieve a valuation of between 800 million pounds and 1 billion pounds-plus.

-It is expected that ordinary shares representing up to a further 15% of the offer would be made available in an over-allotment option.
+CAB said ordinary shares representing up to a further 15% of the offer were expected to be made available in an over-allotment option.

 "Operating as a publicly traded company will help us to continue to pursue our strategy of delivering long-term sustainable growth ...," Bhairav Trivedi, Chief Executive Officer of CAB Payments, said in a statement.